jerdog/auth0-blog/_includes/asides/angular.markdown

 bindNodeCallback(this._Auth0.parseHash.bind(this._Auth0))
 ```

-The last observable we'll create is a `token$` stream of the access token string.
-This is for use with the [token interceptor](https://github.com/auth0-blog/angular-auth0-aside/blob/master/src/app/auth/token.interceptor.ts).
-We don't want our interceptor to utilize a stream that emits a default value without any useable values (which is what our `tokenData$` behavior subject does).
-We'll declare `token$` in our `_setAuth()` method below, when the access token actually becomes available.

-> **Note:** Why didn't we use an `AsyncSubject` for the token data instead?
-You _could_ change `tokenData$` (and `userProfile$`) to use async subjects if you prefer.
-Then you can skip creating the `token$` observable which is used in the [HTTP interceptor service](https://github.com/auth0-blog/angular-auth0-aside/blob/master/src/app/auth/token.interceptor.ts) and can use the `tokenData$` subject in the interceptor instead because async subjects don't need to be initialized with a default value (which is falsey in our case). _However_, the reason this tutorial doesn't use a subject type that has no default value is that there are potential scenarios where we may need to receive a stream in which we observe the latest value when we subscribe, and then any subsequent values also.
-Async and replay subjects are not appropriate if we ever need to ensure we're always receiving the _latest_ token value _upon subscription_ and then all subsequent values, such as in the case of [silent authentication renewal](https://auth0.com/docs/api-auth/tutorials/silent-authentication).
-(Check out [RxJS: Understanding Subjects](https://blog.angularindepth.com/rxjs-understanding-subjects-5c585188c3e1) to learn more.)

 The `login()` method authorizes the authentication request with Auth0 using the environment config variables.
 A [login page](https://auth0.com/docs/hosted-pages/login) will be shown to the user and they can then authenticate.

 > **Note:** If it's the user's first visit to our app _and_ our callback is on `localhost`, they'll also be presented with a consent screen where they can grant access to our API.
 A first party client on a non-localhost domain would be highly trusted, so the consent dialog would not be presented in this case.
 You can modify this by editing your [Auth0 Dashboard API](https://manage.auth0.com/#/apis) **Settings**.
 Look for the "Allow Skipping User Consent" toggle.

 We'll receive `accessToken`, `expiresIn`, and `idTokenPayload` in the URL hash from Auth0 when returning to our app after authenticating at the [login page](https://auth0.com/docs/hosted-pages/login).
-The `handleLoginCallback()` method subscribes to the `parseHash$()` observable to stream authentication data (`_setAuth()`) by emitting values for the `token$` observable and `tokenData$` and `userProfile$` behavior subjects.
-This way, any subscribed components in the app are informed that the authentication and user data has been updated.
+The `handleLoginCallback()` method subscribes to the `parseHash$()` observable to stream authentication data (`_setAuth()`) by creating our `token$` observable and emitting a value for the `userProfile$` behavior subject.
+This way, any subscribed components in the app are informed that the token and user data has been updated.
 The `_authFlag` is also set to `true` and stored in local storage so if the user returns to the app later, we can check whether to ask the authorization server for a fresh token.
 Essentially, the flag serves to tell the authorization server, "This app _thinks_ this user is authenticated.
 If they are, give me their data."
 We check the status of the flag in local storage with the accessor method `authenticated`.

 > **Note:** The user profile data takes the shape defined by [OpenID standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).